astronomer/docs/astro/pipeline-alerts.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-You can configure your Astro pipelines to alert you in Slack or PagerDuty if you have a DAG run failure or if a task duration exceeds a configured time, such as an SLA.
+You can configure your Astro pipelines to alert you in Slack or PagerDuty if you have a DAG run failure or if a task duration exceeds a configured time.

 Follow this guide to set up your communication channel, Slack or PagerDuty, to receive alerts from Astro and then configure your pipeline to send alerts in certain circumstances.

 :::important

-Task run duration alerts are available with the following software versions Airflow versions greater than 2.5.0.
+Task run duration alerts are available with the following software versions Astro Runtime versions 7.1.0 and greater.

 :::